MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 - `content`: A string that contains the raw Markdown found in a specific location, based on the header metadata at that point in the document.

 - `sections`: An object that contains subfields for the header metadata up to the desired header level.
 For example, when `markdownHeaderDepth` is set to `h3`, contains string fields `h1`, `h2`, and `h3`.
-These fields are can be indexed by mirroring this stucture in the index, or through field mappings in the format `/sections/h1`, `sections/h2`, etc. See index and indexer configurations below for in-context examples.
+These fields are indexed by mirroring this structure in the index, or through field mappings in the format `/sections/h1`, `sections/h2`, etc. See index and indexer configurations in the following samples for in-context examples.
 The subfields contained are:
   - `h1` - A string containing the h1 header value.
 Empty string if not set at this point in the document.
   - (Optional) `h2`- A string containing the h2 header value.
 Empty string if not set at this point in the document.
   - (Optional) `h3`- A string containing the h3 header value.
 Empty string if not set at this point in the document.